OpenTSDB/opentsdb.net/docs/source/user_guide/query/index.rst

 A number of data sources return values as constantly incrementing counters.
 One example is a web site hit counter.
 When you start a web server, it may have a hit counter of 0.
 After five minutes the value may be 1,024.
 After another five minutes it may be 2,048.
 The graph for a counter will be a somewhat straight line angling up to the right and isn't always very useful.
 OpenTSDB provides the **rate** key word that calculates the rate of change in values over time.
 This will transform counters into lines with spikes to show you when activity occurred and can be much more useful.

 The rate is the first derivative of the values.
 It's defined as (v2 - v1) / (t2 - t1).
 Therefore you will get the rate of change per second.
+Currently the rate of change between millisecond values defaults to a per second calculation.

+OpenTSDB 2.0 provides support for special monotonically increasing counter data handling including the ability to set a "rollover" value and supress anomalous fluctuations.
+When the ``counterMax`` value is specified in a query, if a data point approaches this value and the point after is less than the previous, the max value will be used to calculate an accurate rate given the two points.
+For example, if we were recording an integer counter on 1 byte, the maximum value would be 65,535.
+If the value at ``t0`` is ``64000`` and the value at ``t1`` is ``1000``, the resulting rate would usually be calculated as ``-63000``.
+However we know that it's likely the counter rolled over so we can set the max to ``65535`` and now the calculation will be ``65535 - t0 + t1`` to give us ``2535``.

+Systems that track data in counters often revert to 0 when restarted.
+When that happens and we could get a spurious result when using the max counter feature.
+For example, if the counter has reached ``2000`` at ``t0`` and someone reboots the server, the next value may be ``500`` at ``t1``.
+If we set our max to ``65535`` the result would be ``65535 - 2000 + 500`` to give us ``64035``.
+To avoid this, we can set the ``resetValue`` which will, when the rate exceedes this value, return a data point of ``0`` so as to avoid spikes in either direction.
+For the example above, if we know that our rate almost never exceeds 10,000, we could configure a ``resetValue`` of ``10001`` and when the data point above is calculated, it will return ``0`` instead of ``64035``.
+The default value of 0 means the reset value will be ignored, no rates will be supressed.

 Order of operations
 ^^^^^^^^^^^^^^^^^^^